WildLotus-15/CS50W-Project-5-Final/README.md

 remove post function simply removes the post.

 ### Comment `/post/<int:comment_id>`
-comment function handles comment adding, editing, and removing.
+comment function handles comment adding, editing and removing.
 If the intention was to create a comment it is being saved after getting all required data: comment content and post id (to set relationship between), after this process JSON response is being returned populated with the comment itself so it will be added automatically to the page. if comment edit is being called, after getting all required data comment content is getting replaced with a new one.
 Else if the desire was to remove the comment simply logic will execute comment removing after getting the required comment id.

 ### Update Comment Like `/comment/<int:comment_id>/update_like`
 update comment like function updates specific comment like (adds it or removes after passing if statement) then it returns a JSON response with the new status and new amount